Cluster analysis: Grid-based clustering

 The grid-based technique is used for a multi-dimensional data set.
 In this technique, we create a grid structure, and the comparison is performed on grids (also known as cells).
 The grid-based technique is fast and has low computational complexity.
 There are two types of grid-based clustering methods: STING and CLIQUE.
-Steps involved in grid-based clustering algorithm are:
+Steps involved in the grid-based clustering algorithm are: